kostya-zero/kostya-zero/README.md

 ## ⚙️ My Toolkit
 Usually, I use JetBrains Tools and IDE's, because it make's my work more productive and comfortable!
-And, what's in my toolkit?
+So, what's in my toolkit?

 ### 💻 Tools for C# development
 - JetBrains Rider 2021.3.1